gigaflow-vswitch/gigaflow-documentation/docs/getting-started.md

 ## 📄 Research

 Gigaflow was presented at ASPLOS'25.
-Read our paper:

 📄 [Gigaflow: Pipeline-Aware Sub-Traversal Caching for Modern SmartNICs](https://dl.acm.org/doi/10.1145/3676641.3716000)

+&nbsp;

+More details on our [Publications page](publications.md).

 ## 🧑‍💼 Support